By Valerie Coffey

 Myth #2: Beads = Showing Your Boobs.
 The parades are where you get the beads.
 The parades happen numerous times (six in one day in Mobile) in numerous cities.
 The parades are often family-oriented (there are parades for kids, teens, even pets).
 The parades dump thousands of boxes of beads during Mardi Gras season.
 Every man, woman and child (and dog) who wants beads can be covered in them up to their noses in no time.
 The night after our first parade in Pensacola, Mitch says he experienced startled “body twitches” as he fell asleep, as his brain hadn’t yet recovered from dodging knots of hurtling beads thrown from floats.
 We were happy that we wore sunglasses to protect our eyes.
 None of us showed our chest areas.
 That is just not my STEEZE, man.
 There is a time and place for that, and it isn’t in public.
 It costs a lot more than beads to see my upper anatomy; it’s a privilege, darn it.
 ‘Cuz it’s very nice.
 Ha ha.

-Myth #4: The Mardi Gras parade goes down Bourbon St/ Dauphin St. Actually, the French Quarter in NOLA (aka the Bourbon St. area) and the bars and restaurants of Dauphin St in Mobile are surprisingly NOT on the parade route.
-The parade goes near there, but the bar areas are closed down for blocks just for pedestrians, and that’s really where the action (or craziness) is.
+Myth #4: The Mardi Gras parade goes down Bourbon St/ Dauphin St. Actually, the French Quarter in NOLA (aka the Bourbon Street area) and the bars and restaurants of Dauphin Street in Mobile are surprisingly NOT on the parade route.
+The parade goes near there (on Canal Street in the case of NOLA), but the bar areas are closed down for blocks just for pedestrians, and that’s really where the action (or craziness) is.
 Mostly the party and bar scene is for adults (although you still see families there), and the parade routes are more family oriented.

 Oh yeah.
 By the way, it can get VERY COLD for Mardi Gras!

 The bottom line?
-Pensacola was fun but two hours away, so we went there once to pick up our friend from the airport (Mike Y from Ohio, our buddy we met in Key West and designated driver) and stayed to see our first Mardi Gras parade down Palafox Street (Seville Quarter).
-Biloxi had casino fun but not much of a party scene for Mardi Gras.
-The parade in D’Iberville near Biloxi was family central, and not in a very interesting location.
-Mobile had a busy, happening Mardi Gras scene and that’s where we drove to day after day, even though we were staying in Biloxi.
+Pensacola was fun but two hours away from our RV site in Mobile.
+We were only there to pick up our friend from the airport (Mike Y from Ohio, our buddy we met in Key West and as a non-drinker, our priceless designated driver) and stayed to see our first Mardi Gras parade down Palafox Street in the Seville Quarter of Pensacola.
+Biloxi had casino fun but not a central downtown area since the last hurricane blew it away (thanks, Katrina) and no party scene that we could detect for Mardi Gras.
+We did find a parade in D’Iberville near Biloxi, but it was family central, and not in a very interesting location.
+Mobile, on the other hand, had a busy, happening Mardi Gras scene and that’s where we drove an hour to be day after day, even though we were staying in Biloxi.

 We’ll hit Grand Isle, LA, next, a remote oasis on a barrier island on the Gulf to see some birds, get some work done, rest, and do some repairs to the RV and our livers.
 THEN it will be time to hit NOLA for my birthday!